Shajar87/Project_Portfolio/Social Buzz Users' Analysis readme.md

-## Project: An analysis of data of Social Buzz’s Users
+## Project: Analysis of Social Buzz’s Users Data
 ### About The Project
 **Tool used: Excel**